 Over the past eight years, researchers have begun to look more closely at food allergy bullying after hearing stories like this from children with food allergies and their parents.
 American and Canadian studies have found that while most children say they don’t get any grief, about one-third of food-allergic kids are bullied because of their allergy.

 Definitions of bullying vary, but children say they’ve been taunted, teased, threatened and, in some cases, had life-threatening allergens thrust in their faces, or even slipped into their food surreptitiously.
 It was mostly likely to happen at school, with classmates as the perpetrators – although, school staff were sometimes at fault.
 And, researchers found many parents didn’t know the bullying had taken place.

-Families may want to ready themselves to counter allergy bullying, in the event their child is targeted, says Linda Herbert, PhD, a psychologist at Children’s National Health System in Washington, D.C., and director of the allergy psychology program.
+Families may want to ready themselves to counter allergy bullying, in the event their child is targeted, says Dr. Linda Herbert, a psychologist at Children’s National Health System in Washington, D.C., and director of the allergy psychology program.

 The repercussions for children targeted by bullies can be substantial.
 Not only could they potentially consume a life-threatening allergen, researchers have found children who are targeted by bullies have higher levels of anxiety and a lower quality of life.
 (They did fare better when their parents were aware of the bullying).
 Surveys also have revealed that children receiving unwanted attention about their allergies had more trouble managing the allergy, and were less likely to wear medical identification.